geoapi-pt/main/res/readme.md

 ## Postal Codes

+To further update postal codes we must only download the ZIP file from the CTT website [here](https://www.ctt.pt/feapl_2/app/restricted/postalCodeSearch/postalCodeDownloadFiles.jspx) (we need to create an account, but it's free of charge) and put it into `/res/postal-codes` directory, replacing the existing one.
+The code should do the rest, if the structure of the unzipped files remains the same.

-The postal code zip file were downloaded from the CTT website [here](https://www.ctt.pt/feapl_2/app/restricted/postalCodeSearch/postalCodeDownloadFiles.jspx).
-We must create an account, but the download of this file is free of costs.
-That zip file is unzipped into the directory `/res/postal-codes` and it contains 3 CSV files with no headers, and one file `leiame.txt`.
+That zip file is unzipped in the directory `/res/postal-codes` and it contains 3 CSV files with no headers, and still one file `leiame.txt`.
 The headers of the CSV files are present in `leiame.txt`.